tbleken/sidekick/documents/skorg.md

 A special case in many aspects is `0 (zero)`:
 1. `0` in the Command window will open `Sidekick.sk` for editing, if it exists.
 2. `0` as the group number in `Sidekick.sk` will include the file(s) mentioned for every group.
+3. `0 mynewfile` will open `mynewfile.sk` if it exists, else you will be asked if you want to create it.

 Notice the first line above, `Default project: 5`.
 To open all the files in the specified group, `5` in this example, you don't have to specify the number, you can use `-` (minus, hyphen) instead.
 Just type `-` followed by ![`F8`](Images/F8.png) in an empty line in the Command window, and all the #5 files will be opened, plus all the #0 files.
 Notice that this number must be the very last "word" in the first line.